rapid7/metasploit-framework/How-to-write-a-check()-method.md

 | **vprint_error()** | verbose version of print_error that begins with "[x]" |
 | **vprint_warning()** | verbose version of print_warning that begins with "[!]", in yellow |

+Better yet, use the `CheckCode` description to provide additional information (see below).

 Note: You shouldn't be printing if a target is vulnerable or not, as this is automatically handled by the framework when your method returns a check code.

 ## Check Codes